-There are several species of gulls which can be seen locally and to many people they are all just "seagulls", the Lesser Black-backed and Herring Gulls commonly nest on buildings.
+There are several species of gulls that can be seen locally and to many people they are all just “seagulls”, the Lesser Black-backed and Herring Gulls commonly nest on buildings.

 Roof nesting by gulls is a fairly recent phenomenon.
 It should however be noted that occasionally other birds that might be mistaken for Lesser Black-backed and Herring Gulls.